 One of Aspire's advantages to startups and other relatively new businesses, is that it does not have strict eligibility requirements.
 To sign up for an AspireAccount, applicants must be registered with ACRA and have a corporate bank account that has been active for at least 3 months.
-To be eligible for the Credit Limit product, prospective borrowers must be a PTE LTD, LLC or LLP registered company with ACRA and have Singaporean or Permanent Resident director with at least 30% shareholdings.
+To be eligible for the Credit Limit product, prospective borrowers must have active corporate bank statements (at least 6 months) and be a PTE LTD, LLC or LLP registered company with ACRA and have Singaporean or Permanent Resident director with at least 30% shareholdings.

 Aspire Eligibility Requirements

 - ACRA-registered business (PTE LTD., LLC or LLP for Credit Limit)